hqwn/Log_in-Sign_up/README.md

 # Log_in-Sign_up
-A simple Log in and Sign up made using Customtkinter for gui, Bcrypt for encryption, and Smtp for verification.
-With functions as able to delete account, add info, retrieve info, change profile picture, etc....
+A simple login and sign-up made using Customtkinter for GUI, Bcrypt for encryption, and SMTP for verification.
+With functions as able to delete account, add info, retrieve info, and change profile pictures, this was my experimental project for databases, gui, and sending emails, which i am quite happy with.
+I hope you like my project :).